 Top Chef really turned me on to the city of Charleston as its history and stunning views really worked well with the challenges the contestants had to endure.
 This was a newbie vs. vets season where the vets had the clear advantage as it was all them in the end.
 Probably the most likable final three that the show has ever had in Brooke Williamson, Shirley Chung and Sheldon Simeon with Williamson winning it all (yay!)

 7. Top Chef: Kentucky (Season 16)

-Another fantastic example of Top Chef doing what they are known for: mixing fun personalities with a beautiful area.
+Another fantastic example of Top Chef doing what they are known for: mixing fun personalities with great food in a beautiful area.
 The challenges, particularly the Kentucky Derby one, were fun to watch and I don’t think there has ever been such an amazing story arc in recent years than the one with winner Kelsey Barnard Clark, who was a delight to watch.

 6. Top Chef: Colorado (Season 15)

 There’s an emotional connection to this particular season due to the dearly departed Fatima Ali, who passed months after the show finished filming in January 2019.
 She was part of a great group of people within a super fun season that had them doing everything from competing in Olympic-style challenges to glamping near the mountains of Estes Park.
-The show also produced another satisfying winner in Joseph Flamm, who became one of many to win after battling back into the competition courtesy of the show’s sister series Last Chance Kitchen.
+The show also produced another satisfying winner in Joseph Flamm, who became one of many to grab the TC crown after battling back into the competition courtesy of the show’s sister series Last Chance Kitchen.